swkkd/gowebapi/docs/StreamApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **StreamGetRecorded**
-> ExtendedTimedValues StreamGetRecorded(ctx, webId, optional)
+> ExtendedTimedValues StreamGetRecorded(a.client.ctx, webId, optional)
 Returns a list of compressed values for the requested time range from the source provider.

 Returned times are affected by the specified boundary type.
 If no values are found for the time range and conditions specified then the HTTP response will be success, with a body containing an empty array of Items.
 When specifying true for the includeFilteredValues parameter, consecutive filtered events are not returned.
 The first value that would be filtered out is returned with its time and the enumeration value \"Filtered\".
 The next value in the collection will be the next compressed value in the specified direction that passes the filter criteria - if any.
 When both boundaryType and a filterExpression are specified, the events returned for the boundary condition specified are passed through the filter.
 If the includeFilteredValues parameter is true, the boundary values will be reported at the proper timestamps with the enumeration value \"Filtered\" when the filter conditions are not met at the boundary time.
 If the includeFilteredValues parameter is false for this case, no event is returned for the boundary time.
 Any time series value in the response that contains an 'Errors' property indicates PI Web API encountered a handled error during the transfer of the response stream.
 If only recorded values with annotations are desired, the filterExpression parameter should include the filter IsSet('.', \"a\").